Home Research Blog GHK-Cu and Hyaluronic Acid Synergy in Collagen IV …

 What is collagen IV and why is it important in tissue research? +

 Collagen IV is a major component of basement membranes that provide structural support for tissues.
-Unlike fibrillar collagens, collagen IV forms networks rather than fibers and is crucial for tissue integrity and wound healing studies.
+Unlike fibrillar collagens, collagen IV forms networks rather than fibers and is crucial for tissue integrity and cell-migration studies.

 How does the GHK-Cu and hyaluronic acid combination work synergistically? +